edddddee/bitmap-library/README.md

 void Bitmap::LoadFromByteArray(uint8_t *data, int n);
 ```

+# Example usage
-# Example usage: reading a bitmap from file, drawing a circle on it and saving it to a new file.
+### Reading a bitmap from file, drawing a circle on it and saving it to a new file:
 ```C++
 #include "bmp.h"
 int main() {